Rui Andrade (racing driver): Euroformula Open Championship

 Andrade's first season at the Euroformula Open Championship was in 2019 with Spanish outfit Drivex Racing.
 Andrade only finished in the points once and it was at the last round in Monza, ultimately this contributed to a 22nd-place finish with 6 points.

-In 2020 Andrade switched to CryptoTower Racing, driving alongside Ye Yifei.
+In 2020 Andrade switched to CryptoTower Racing, driving alongside Yifei Ye.
 Whilst the Angolan improved compared to the previous year, scoring points in the majority of races, he ended up 14th in the standings.

-Endurance Racing
+Endurance racing

 2021: ALMS, ELMS and Le Mans debut

 For 2021, Andrade made the transition to sportscars, signing up to compete in the Asian and European Le Mans Series with G-Drive Racing.
 The former championship would yield major success, as Andrade and his teammates, John Falb and Franco Colapinto scored three podiums, leading the team to finish third in the standings.
-Meanwhile, their European efforts were just as successful, with six class podiums out of six race starts, including an overall podium at the Red Bull Ring.and won the Pro-Am title alongside Falb.
-That year, Andrade also took part at the 24 Hours of Le Mans, where he was forced to retire following an accident.
+Meanwhile, their European efforts were just as successful, with six class podiums out of six race starts, including an overall podium at the Red Bull Ring.
+At the final round, Andrade secured the Pro-Am title alongside Falb.
+That year, Andrade also took part at the 24 Hours of Le Mans, where he retired following a nighttime accident on the runup to Dunlop bridge.

 2022: WEC and first victory

 The following season, the Angolan competed in the World Endurance Championship on a full-time basis, partnering Ferdinand Habsburg and Norman Nato at RealTeam by WRT.
 Having taken two podiums in the opening two races, the outfit experienced a disappointing Le Mans, finishing 17th in class.
 That result was quickly forgotten, with Andrade and his teammates taking victory at the 6 Hours of Monza, thus making Andrade the first Angolan to win an FIA-sanctioned World Championship race.
 A pair of top-five finishes ended their season, with the team ending up fourth in the championship.

+In addition, Andrade raced in the Michelin Endurance Cup races of the IMSA SportsCar Championship, where he took three class podiums including a victory at Petit Le Mans for Tower Motorsport alongside Louis Delétraz and John Farano.